Battlefield 1942: Reception

-The game received "generally favorable reviews", just one point shy of "universal acclaim", according to the review aggregation website Metacritic.
+The game received "generally favorable reviews", according to the review aggregation website Metacritic.
 At 6th annual Interactive Achievement Awards, Battlefield 1942 received awards for Online Gameplay, Innovation in PC Gaming, PC Game of the Year, and Game of the Year.
 In March 2010 Battlefield 1942 was awarded with "Swedish game of the decade" award at the computer game gala hosted by Swedish Games Industry.

 Scott Osborne of GameSpot called it a "comic book version of WWII."
 The publication later named it the best computer game of September 2002.
 Steve Butts of IGN praised the multiplayer, but said that "the single-player game leaves much to be desired."

 PC Gamer US and Computer Games Magazine named Battlefield 1942 the best multiplayer computer game and best overall computer game of 2002; it tied with No One Lives Forever 2 for the latter award in Computer Games Magazine.
 It also won GameSpots annual "Best Multiplayer Action Game on PC" and "Biggest Surprise on PC" awards, and was nominated in the publication's "Best Graphics (Technical) on PC" and "Game of the Year on PC" categories.
 PC Gamer USs editors hailed it as "the realization of our 'dream PC game' — multiplayer battles in which every interesting element of combat is playable by human teammates and opponents."

 The Academy of Interactive Arts & Sciences awarded Battlefield 1942 with four honors at the 6th Annual Interactive Achievement Awards (now known as the D.I.C.E.
 Awards): "Game of the Year", "Computer Game of the Year", "Outstanding Innovation in Computer Gaming", and "Online Gameplay of the Year"; it also received a nomination for "Outstanding Achievement in Game Design".